kristina-sparrow/recursion/README.md

 # Recursion

-Solutions for two common DSA problems using recursion.
+Solutions for two common DSA problems using recursion and written in JavaScript.

 - Exercise 1: Fibonacci Sequence
 - Exercise 2: Merge Sort